Join the Radiant Community on Discord

 Any number of delegates may be created to simplify bulk mints.

 When a wallet does not find a related token's ref in the commit transaction, it must look for delegates within the commit script.
-Delegate refs must be required using a OP_REQUIREINPUTREF
+Delegate refs must be required using a OP_REQUIREINPUTREF opcode in the commit script.

 If the wallet finds required refs, it fetches the delegate creation transaction and looks for related tokens in its outputs.
 If the refs are found in the delegate creation transaction then the relationship is valid.

-Developers are free to define their own relationships separate to the in
+Developers are free to define their own relationships separate to the in and by arrays.

 Tokens may be linked to any resource, either tokens or off-chain resources.
 This has many uses such as creating a record of a token mint or even building a decentralized redirect service.

-field which is used by wallets in a similar way to the HTTP location header.
+Links are created using the loc field which is used by wallets in a similar way to the HTTP location header.

-field is set to either a number, bytes or string:
+To create a link the loc field is set to either a number, bytes or string:

 location = number / bytes / string

-- Link to any URIToken payloads can be made mutable by using a mutability contract and adding protocol 5
+Token payloads can be made mutable by using a mutability contract and adding protocol 5 to the p array in the token payload.

 The mutability contract must be created in the mint transaction and assigned a singleton ref with an output index one higher than the token ref (token ref + 1).